danielbowden/BEMAnalogClock/README.md

     self.myClock.minutes = 37;
     self.myClock.seconds = 10;

+**By directly setting the date property**
+The clock can represent an NSDate in a given time zone.
+This can be useful for showing world clocks.
+A clock's `timeZone` property defaults to your local time zone.
+The easiest way is to change the `date` and optionally the `timeZone` values.
+For example in `viewDidLoad`, the time on multiple world clocks could be set up this way:

+    NSDate *now = [NSDate date];
+    self.localClock.date = now;

+    self.sydneyClock.timeZone = [NSTimeZone timeZoneWithName:@"Australia/Sydney"];
+    self.sydneyClock.date = now;

+    self.losAngelesClock.timeZone = [NSTimeZone timeZoneWithName:@"America/Los_Angeles"];
+    self.losAngelesClock.date = now;

 **By conforming to the `BEMAnalogClockDelegate` protocol**
-The other way to set up the time on the clock is by using the delegate methods ` timeForClock:` and ` dateFormatterForClock:`.
+The other way to set up the time on the clock is by using the delegate methods ` timeForClock:` and ` dateFormatterForClock:` or `dateForClock:`.
 `timeForClock:` should return a string containing the time you want the clock to be set up at.
 `dateFormatterForClock:` should return the date format (string) used by the string for the time.
+`dateForClock:` should return an NSDate representing the point in time you want the clock to be set up at.
 Here is an example on how these methods are used on a ViewController:

     - (NSString *)timeForClock:(BEMAnalogClockView *)clock {